chhetri123/MERN/Challanges/JavaScript_Challanges/OOP/challange.md

 3. Provide methods to add a new expense, remove an expense by its description, categorize expenses, and filter expenses by category.
 4. Implement a method to calculate and display the total amount spent.
 5. Use DOM manipulation to display the list of expenses, their details, and the total amount spent on the web page.

+### Question 4: Inventory Management System

+**Scenario:**
+You are developing an inventory management system for a small business.
+The system should track products, add new products, remove products, update product quantities, and display products based on their quantity status (in stock/out of stock).

+**Requirements:**

+1. Create a `Product` class with properties for the product name, quantity, and a method to update the quantity.
+2. Implement an `Inventory` class that manages an array of `Product` objects.
+3. Provide methods to add a new product, remove a product by its name, update a product’s quantity, and filter products based on their quantity status.
+4. Implement a method to display the total number of products.
+5. Use DOM manipulation to display the list of products and their quantities on the web page.